 Formalities – claims and receivables

-Under UAE law, an assignment of rights requires only notification from the assignor to the third party confirming the assignment to the assignee.
+Under UAE law, an assignment of rights only requires notification from the assignor to the third party confirming the assignment to the assignee.
 Where this is not possible, the banks may require such income to be deposited into a collection account that will be covered by a pledge of the account.

 Once the Security Register has been established, it will be possible to perfect the security created under an assignment of income and receivables under the Pledge Law.